 Adequate Intakes (AI) of Chromium

 Many people get more chromium than that.
 However, no one knows exactly how much more is safe.
-Some researchers suggest that 1,000 micrograms a day should be considered the upper limit.
-Excessive doses of chromium may actually worsen insulin sensitivity.
+Excessive doses of chromium may actually worsen insulin sensitivity, and lead to kidney or liver damage.

 The doses used in clinical studies vary.
 For example, for diabetes, people have taken 200-1,000 micrograms daily, split two to three times a day.